-Leonie Fleischmann is a Lecturer in International Politics at City, University of London.
+Leonie Fleischmann is a Senior Lecturer in International Politics and Human Rights at City, University of London.
 She is the author of The Israeli Peace Movement: Anti-Occupation Activism and Human Rights since the Al Aqsa Intifada (I.B.
 Tauris, 2019).

 Her research interests involve civil resistance, social movements and human rights.
 Her current research interrogates the role of internal allies in resistance campaigns.
 She has published on the case of Israel and Palestine, with the support of the International Center on Nonviolent Conflict.
 She is currently researching the Anti-Apartheid Movement in South Africa and the Indigenous Movements in North America.

 Lecturer in International Politics, City, University of London

 Teaching Fellow, University of London